The Living Years: Music video

 The music video was directed by Tim Broad and premiered in January 1989.
-It was filmed in October 1988 in West Somerset, England, near Porlock Weir and the hamlet of Culbone.
+It was filmed at Culbone Church, various villages in North Devon, and Jacob St. Studios in London.
 The video features Mike Rutherford with his then-eight-year-old son, Tom.
 It also includes an appearance by actress Maggie Jones, best known for playing Blanche Hunt in the soap opera Coronation Street.
+The video was produced by Tessa Watts and Frank Hilton.

 The video also shows the group playing the song (with Paul Young playing keyboards), with two sets of choirs singing the chorus with them, an all-boys church choir and an adult choir.

-Composition
+Critical reception

-According to the sheet music published at Musicnotes.com, the song is composed in the key of A♭ major and played in a 4/4 time signature.
+Billboard called the song "sweeping, anthemic, and a much stronger chart contender than the previous release", "Nobody's Perfect".
+Music & Media said that it has a "sweeping, emotional melody sung by a children's choir [that] puts the track in the same classic category as 'Mull Of Kintyre' and 'War is Over'."